Harvey Breaks Continental US Record For Rainfall

 The enormous rainfall from Tropical Storm Harvey is already breaking records.
-As of Tuesday morning, the storm had dumped more than 49 inches, the greatest amount of rain ever recorded in the continental United States.
+As of Tuesday afternoon, the storm had dumped more than 51 inches, the greatest amount of rain ever recorded in the continental United States.

+The National Weather Service (NWS) announced that a gauge in Cedar Bayou, near Mont Belvieu, Texas, recorded a preliminary rainfall of 51.88 inches.
+Earlier in the day, NWS issued a new preliminary rainfall record southeast of Houston at Mary’s Creek at Winding Road measuring 49.32 inches.
+Around the same time at a different location near Houston ― Clear Creek at Interstate 45 ― NWS measured 48.64 inches of rain.
+Both of these records are higher than the previous record of 48 inches set in 1978 during tropical cyclone Amelia which hit Medina, Texas.

-John Nielsen-Gammon, a professor at Texas A&M University and the current Texas state climatologist, said that a gauge in Mont Belvieu, just east of Houston, measure 51.40 inches Tuesday afternoon.
+John Nielsen-Gammon, a professor at Texas A&M University and the current Texas state climatologist, later confirmed the record 51.88 inches number.

 “The gauge is believed to be producing good data,” Nielsen-Gammon said.
 It is maintained by Jeffrey Lindner, the director of the Hydrologic Operations Division of Harris County Flood Control District.

-Note: This story has been updated with new rainfall figures.